SSkipr/AeronauticaHelper/README.md

 - It is generally best practice to get a good multiplier in an older server, then save and go AFK in a server in which the server's age is minimal.

-- The script is setup to use the deafult keybinds; A and D.
+- The program is setup to use the deafult keybinds; A and D.

+- Currently the only supported resolutions are 720p, 1080p, 1440p (2k) and 4k

 ---